On the Generalization for Transfer Learning: An Information-Theoretic Analysis: Examples and Algorithms

-The comparisons of generalization error bound and excess risk bound are shown in figure \ref{res:LogisticRegression}.
+where $\sigma$ (and $\sigma_i$) are randomly selected from \{-1,+1\} with equal probability. \end{theorem} The comparisons of generalization error bound and excess risk bound are shown in figure \ref{res:LogisticRegression}.
 It is obvious that the true losses are bounded by our developed upper bounds.
-The result also suggests that our bound is tighter than Rademacher complexity bound in terms of both generalization error and excess risk.
+The result also suggests that our bound is tighter than the Rademacher complexity bound in terms of both generalization error and excess risk.
 This is possibly due to that the generalization error bound with Rademacher complexity is characterized by the domain difference in the whole hypothesis space, while our bound is data-algorithm dependent, which is only concerned with $W_{\ERM}$.
-As expected, the data-algorithm dependent bound captures the true behaviour of generalization error while Rademacher complexity bound fails to do so.
+As expected, the data-algorithm dependent bound captures the true behavior of generalization error while the Rademacher complexity bound fails to do so.
 It is noteworthy that both bounds converge as $n$ increases.
-The result confirms that the bounds captures the dependence of the input data and output hypothesis, as well as the stochasticity of the algorithm.
+The result confirms that the bounds capture the dependence of the input data and output hypothesis, as well as the stochasticity of the algorithm.